jussi-kalliokoski/audiolib.js/README.md

 ## Credits

 This project is maintained by [Jussi Kalliokoski](https://github.com/jussi-kalliokoski), with significant contributions from [David Govea](https://github.com/davidgovea).
-The project is funded by the awesome [ofmlabs](http://ofmlabs.org) !

 ## License